yashpawar6849/first-application-on-Google-Kubernetes-Engine/README.md

 This codelab walks complete beginners through deploying their very first containerized application on **Google Kubernetes Engine (GKE)**.
 No prior Kubernetes or cloud experience required.

 **What you'll learn:**
-- Why containers exist and what problem they solve
+- Why containers exist and what problem they solve.
-- What Kubernetes and GKE are (in plain English)
+- What Kubernetes and GKE are (in plain English).
-- Core concepts: Pods, Deployments, Services, Nodes
+- Core concepts: Pods, Deployments, Services, Nodes.
-- How to create a GKE cluster using Cloud Shell
+- How to create a GKE cluster using Cloud Shell.
-- How to deploy, expose, scale, and update an app
+- How to deploy, expose, scale, and update an app.
-- How to perform a zero-downtime rolling update
+- How to perform a zero-downtime rolling update.

 **Format:** Interactive step-by-step codelab · 8 steps · ~30 minutes